vicbellera/rockpaperscissors/README.md

 # rockpaperscissors
-Repo for the Rock-Paper-Scissors assignment in The Odin Project
+Repo for the Rock-Paper-Scissors assignment in The Odin Project.

+Access the web version: https://vicusb.github.io/rockpaperscissors/